JetBrains/compose-multiplatform/experimental/examples/imageviewer/README.md

 - Add to `local.properties` file located in the root directory (create if it doesn't exist):
   - `MAPS_API_KEY=YOUR_KEY` where `YOUR_KEY` is your key from previous step;
   - `sdk.dir=YOUR_SDK_PATH` where `YOUR_SDK_PATH` is a path to Android SDK in your system.
-- Open project in IntelliJ IDEA or Android Studio and run Android configuration.
+- Open project in IntelliJ IDEA or Android Studio and run `androidApp` configuration.